-Under the False Claims Act, a lawsuit must be brought generally within six years of a violation or within three years after the government knew or should have known about the violation – but even then, never more than 10 years form the date of the violation.
+Yes.
+Under the False Claims Act, a lawsuit must be brought generally within six years of a violation or within three years after the government knew or should have known about the violation – but even then, never more than 10 years from the date of the violation.
 The rules governing time limits are complicated and could prevent your case from moving forward, so speak with an attorney as soon as possible.

 Unlike in normal cases, a copy of the complaint is not immediately served on the defendant.
 Instead, it must be served, or presented, along with a written disclosure of substantially all material evidence and information in the plaintiff’s possession, on the U.S. Attorney General and the U.S. Attorney for the district in which the complaint is brought.

 If the relator violates the provisions of the court’s seal, his or her complaint could be dismissed.
 The government has the right to intervene and join the action, which means the government may become a party to the case alongside the whistleblower relator.
 If the government declines, the relator may proceed on his or her own.
-Some states have passed similar laws concerning fraud in state government contracts.
+Some states have passed similar laws concerning fraud on state government funds.

-Mehri & Skalet, PLLC is experienced in handling every facet of False Claims Act litigation – including qui tam suits alleging fraud on behalf of the government, as well as suits alleging retaliation against whistleblowers.
+Mehri & Skalet, PLLC is experienced in handling every facet of False Claims Act litigation – including qui tam suits alleging fraud on behalf of the government, as well as suits alleging retaliation against whistleblowers

 Those on the inside may have the best information about fraud against the government, which is why the law encourages whistleblowers to step forward.
 If you believe you may have a claim, read this page and speak with an attorney immediately.

+Step 1: Speak with an attorney experienced in False Claims Act or qui tam actions as soon as possible.
+There are time limits for filing any claim.
 False Claims Act cases proceed differently than other civil cases, so an attorney with experience is essential.
 You can speak to experienced attorneys at Mehri & Skalet for free to help evaluate your case.

-You and your attorney may file a False Claims Act lawsuit, under seal, in the appropriate court after filing a disclosure statement explaining the case and providing all of your evidence.
+Step 3: You and your attorney may file a False Claims Act lawsuit, under seal, in the appropriate court after filing a disclosure statement explaining the case and providing all of your evidence.
 The suit, along with a collection of all your evidence will then be provided to the Department of Justice and the U.S. Attorney in the correct district.
 The federal government will conduct an investigation while the case is under seal.
 The government controls the speed and scope of the investigation.

-Remember that cases brought under the False Claims Act must be kept strictly confidential while under seal.
+Step 4: Remember that cases brought under the False Claims Act must be kept strictly confidential while under seal.
 You will need to refrain from discussing the case with anyone other than your attorney.

-Generally, after the government concludes its investigation, the seal is lifted from the case.
+Step 5: Generally, after the government concludes its investigation, the seal is lifted from the case.
 The government can then choose to “intervene” in your case, meaning that it would join you and your private attorney and take the lead in prosecuting the case.
 In such cases, successful whistleblowers are entitled to rewards ranging from between 15% and 25% of the government’s recovery.
 However, if the government does not intervene in the case, then you and your attorney may still choose to continue the case without the government’s participation.
 In such cases, successful whistleblowers are entitled to greater rewards – ranging from between 25% and 30% of the government’s recovery.

-Qui tam actions, like all court cases, may take a long time to resolve.
+Step 6: Qui tam actions, like all court cases, may take a long time to resolve.
 You may be asked to provide statements under oath at depositions, as will others who have knowledge of the case.
 If the case goes to court, you and others may be asked to testify.

-Either the parties will settle the case, or if the case goes through litigation, the court will issue a ruling or a jury will reach a verdict after trial.
+Step 7: Either the parties will settle the case, or if the case goes through litigation, the court will issue a ruling or a jury will reach a verdict after trial.